gridxdev/bluegrid-docs/Writerside/topics/Shapes/Active-and-modify.md

-# Build and modify shapes
+# Build and modify tools
 <p>
 An active shape displays its anchor points, controls and text input if the shape is text-based.
 To modify a shape by changing anchor points, controls, or text, the shape must be in active mode.
 </p>